-Once you have chosen the keywords that you wish to optimize your webpages for, it’s time to optimize your pages.
-This requires some initial knowledge, but is actually very easy to do.
-A note of caution: it’s important not to “over optimize.”
-Google, Yahoo!, and Bing all want you to write your content for readers (not search engines), so don’t go overboard with onpage optimization.
+Once you have researched keywords that you wish to optimize your webpages for, it’s time to finally optimize your pages.
+This requires some knowledge but is actually very easy to do.
+We’re going to teach you the basics in this on-page optimization guide.

-- There are 3 common meta-tags: meta-title, meta-description, and meta-keywords.
+There are 3 common meta-tags: meta-title, meta-description, and meta-keywords.
 While meta-tags will help you describe the content of each page to search engines, all but the meta-title have very little effect on how you rank in search engines.
 Consider these tips when constructing your meta-tags:

-Many online editors mistakingly ignore the use of header tags which can have a positive effect in your search engine optimization efforts.
-While they don’t have quite the effect on SERPs that they once did, search engines still give some extra weight to header tags (and large/bold text towards the top of the page with your keywords, for that matter), as they are a sure sign of what the page content is really about.
-So, be sure to break up your page content with the use of header tags and implement your most important keywords here.
+Many online editors mistakingly ignore the use of header tags (<h2>, <h3>, etc), which can have a positive effect on your search engine optimization efforts.
+While search engines have evolved over the years and rely less on keyword placement when ranking a page, it’s believed that search engines still give some extra weight to header tags along with other specially-formatted text (i.e. – boldfacing), as they are a clue to search bots on what the page content is about.

 Optimize Body Content with Keywords

-Optimizing Images with Alt Tags for SEO
+Optimizing Images for SEO

 Interlinking Content for SEO

 As mentioned above, it’s important to interlink your content with keyword-rich anchor text within the body content…not just your navigation menu.
 Think about it.
 You have someone your site, they are scrolling down your page, and you’d like to keep them engaged.
 One way to keep them interested is by suggesting other pages to them while they are reading.
 This can be done in a number of ways with either text links or image links (i.e. – a “call to action” button).